VasiliyKolihalov/FatNetLib/docs/2-essentials/8-encryption.md

 ## Working with `ServerEncryptionModule` and `ClientEncryptionModule`

 Encryption modules add two middleware encryption modules, the order of which needs to be configured.
 It is important to remember that encryption middleware works with serialized packages.
-Consider an example. used together with `JsonModule`.
+Consider an example.
+Used together with `JsonModule`.

 ```c#